-Continue the work with LIC on Responsible Purchasing Practice and make plan for implementation.
+Continue the work with LIC on Responsible Purchasing Practice - to assess current purchasing practice and make adjustments accordingly.

 Salient issue PFC Chemicals (Long-chained perfluorooctanoic acid- C8 and short-chained perfluorooctanoic acid- C6) often used in DWR (Durable Water repellency) treatments on outer-garments.
 Goal: Free from PFC Chemicals in our outer-garments by 2025.
-Status : Started Goals in reporting year : Become 100% PFC free
+Status : Pending due to Goals in reporting year : Re-evaluate the possibility to change to PFC-free coating on all materials.

 We have stopped using C6 on any new products.
 However the change 1from C6 to C0 has been a bit slow on a few styles so we are not quite PFC free yet.
-We will over the next year replace the materials that still have the C6 DWR - with material that have PFC free coating (C0).
+We were not able to replace the remaining C6 material as this change would have had too big of an impact on the bottom line this year.